Plant Profile | Primroses

 Eventual size (height x width): Typically spreads to form a low carpet, around 20cm by 35cm.

-They are very easy to care for.
+Primroses are very easy to care for.
 Simple pruning, with deadheading as needed, will suffice.
 Cut them back in late autumn, when the foliage has died, to encourage maximum growth in spring.

-You can feed primula with a low nitrogen fertilizer when they start to bloom.
+You can feed primula with low nitrogen fertilizer when they start to bloom.
 However, for a natural alternative that reminds the plant of its woodland roots, a simple leaf mould is always effective.

-Complementary Planting Ideas
+Primrose Planting Ideas

+Primulas fit perfectly with naturalistic planting schemes such as cottage gardens, rock gardens or wildflower meadows.
 Not that primulas are anti-social, but they look fantastic simply planted in big groups of mixed colours.
 They are available in a variety of colours, forms and sizes and look great planted in clusters.

-The name ‘Primrose’ derives from the Latin for ‘first rose’, although it does not belong to the rose family."
+The name ‘Primrose’ derives from the Latin for ‘first rose’, although it does not belong to the rose family.